taterntots/fetch-rewards-coding-exercise/README.md

 ## Environment Variables

-This application does not use any environmental variables, as it is just an exercise that runs locally on your maching.
+This application does not use any environmental variables, as it is just an exercise that runs locally on your machine.

-### Attribution

-These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).